 The journal fosters communication of information among scientific professors and their communities around the world, in an open access format with immediate online dissemination.

-Manuscripts should be submitted by one of the authors of the manuscript through the Manuscript Management System of Nuclear Receptor Research.
+Manuscripts should be submitted by one of the authors of the manuscript through https://www.scholarscentral.org/submissions/pediatric-oncology.html of The Pediatric Oncology: Open Access.
 Regardless of the source of the word-processing tool, only electronic PDF (.pdf) or Word (.doc, .docx, .rtf) files can be submitted through the Manuscript Management System.
 Only online submissions are accepted to facilitate rapid publication and minimize administrative costs.
 Submissions by anyone other than one of the authors will not be accepted.
 The submitting author takes responsibility for the paper during submission and peer review.
-If for some technical reason submission through the Manuscript Management System is not possible, the author can contact email@example.com for support.
+If for some technical reason submission through the Manuscript Management System is not possible, the author can contact for support.

 Manuscripts should generally be arranged in the following order:

 The first page of any manuscript shall include the title, name(s) of authors, their institutional affiliations and addresses, city and country (zip codes, if applicable).
 The title of the article is typed in bold capitals.
 Title must be within one hundred characters (including spaces) and descriptive of the contents of the manuscripts.
 Authors should be listed with initial names first followed by their surnames.
 Addresses (including emails) should be listed under the names of authors.
 Where authors work at different addresses, they should be identified by numbered superscripts against their names.
 References to professional qualifications/titles are not required.
 The first author will be assumed to be the contact person unless otherwise stated.